thennbreak/R-Labs/Lab 3/README.md

   6. Probability that more than 15 bills contain traces of cocaine = **76.72% (rounded)**
   7. Probability that 15 or more bills contain traces of cocaine = **84.91% (rounded)**

+Observations:
+From question 1 I can make the observation that the PMF closely resembles a normal distrubtion with a standard deviation of 3.394113.
+  - 1st standard deviation above = mean(18) + standard deviation(3.394113) = 21.394113
+  - 2nd standard deviation above = mean(18) + standard deviation(3.394113)*2 = 24.788226
+  - 3rd standard deviation above = mean(18) + standard deviation(3.94113)*3 = 29.82339
+To find the three standard deviations below, simply change the addition sign to a subtraction sign.